allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 The performance chart (Data IO) during the above operation looked as follows:

-We observed a significant increase in Data IO operations during the SHRINK operation.
+We observed a unusual increase in Data IO operations during the SHRINK operation.
 ### Performance analysis and index rebuild
 This step appeared quite unexpectedly in our procedure.
 After performing the SHRINK operation and successfully lowering the parameters of the machine responsible for the database, we began to observe the impact of our operations on performance.

-To our concern, we observed a significant performance regression.
-Many endpoints that use the database affected by our actions showed significantly increased response times.
+To our concern, we observed a noticeable performance regression.
+Endpoints that use the database on which we performed **SHRINK** operation showed abnormally increased response times.

 ![RPS](/img/articles/2023-05-18-save-money-on-large-database/perf-xyz-rps-before-index.png)